Contact the Mathematics Help Desk

 We would like to take the opportunity to introduce you to our computing system, we hope this information will make your time more productive.
-The computer in your office will either be a Linux Workstation or a SunRay appliance.
-The Linux Workstations are configured to allow access to Microsoft Windows Applications (see below).
+The computer in your office will be a Linux Workstation.
+These workstations are configured to allow access to Microsoft Windows Applications (see below).
 If you have brought your own computer, please read the section on laptops, file access and printing, you will be able to print from your laptop and also access the files in your UNIX home directory.
 Should you require any further information please contact us.
 If you a returning member, welcome back.

-There are three computer support staff in the school, Kevin, Theresa, and the Math Computing Intern.
+There are three computer support staff in the school, Kevin, Theresa, and Jordan.
 They are located in Simonyi Hall 002, 003, and 024 (respectively).
 If you need to contact us by phone, please call extension 8012.
 By email

 Laptop/Notebook or other Wireless Devices:

 If you have brought a laptop/notebook or other wireless device with you to the Institute, you may register it for use on our wireless network by going to the following